-The Low FODMAP Diet is a type of elimination diet developed by researchers at Monash University in Melbourne, Australia, designed to help people suffering from IBS and a sensitive gut.
-Research has shown that over 70% of people with IBS who follow the diet see a significant improvement in their symptoms.
+The Low FODMAP Diet is a type of elimination diet that was first developed by researchers from Monash University in Melbourne, Australia.
+It is designed to help people suffering from irritable bowel syndrome (IBS) and research has shown that over 70% of people with IBS who follow the diet see an improvement in their symptoms, hurrah!

 What actually are FODMAPs?

-FODMAPs are a collection of short-chain carbohydrates (sugars) that some people may have trouble absorbing properly in the gut, which can trigger symptoms such as stomach pain, gas, bloating, diarrhoea and constipation in those of us with IBS.
+FODMAPs are a group of carbohydrates (sugars) found in lots of different foods which are poorly absorbed in the small intestine.
+They can trigger symptoms such as stomach pain, gas, bloating, diarrhoea and constipation in those of us with IBS.
 Lovely.

 FODMAP is an acronym that stands for: